tango-controls/tango-doc/source/index.rst

 The documentation is organized in the following categories (some of them overlap):

-* :doc:`First steps </first-steps>` which will lead you through a beginning with Tango Controls.
-This category includes an overview of Tango Controls concepts, procedures for installation and starting the system as well as *Getting stated* tutorials.
+* :doc:`First steps </first-steps>` will lead you through a beginning with Tango Controls.
+This category includes an overview of Tango Controls concepts, procedures for installation and starting the system as well as *Getting started* tutorials.

-* :doc:`Reference </reference>` which provides you with all details of Tango Controls **Core** or **Kernel**.
+* :doc:`Reference </reference>` provides you with all details of Tango Controls **Core** or **Kernel**.
 You may be directly interested in :doc:`The TANGO Control System Manual <manual/index>`.

 * :doc:`Tools and libraries </tools>`.
-Tango comes with lot of GUIs, command line and programing tools for its management, GUI creation or connecting with other systems and applications.
+Tango comes with lot of command line, graphical toolkits and programming tools for its management, developing graphical applications and connecting with other systems and applications.

-* :doc:`Tutorials <tutorials/index>` and :doc:`HOW-TOs <how-to/index>` give step by step guidance and teach how to work
-  with Tango Controls.
+* :doc:`Tutorials <tutorials/index>` and :doc:`HOWTOs <how-to/index>` give step by step guidance and teach you how to work with Tango Controls.

-* :doc:`Advanced topics </advanced>` where you may find articles on some specific topics regarding system configuration or internal details.
+* :doc:`Advanced topics </advanced>` where you will find articles on some specific topics regarding system configuration or internal details.

 * :doc:`Table of Contents <contents>` provides access to all documents.